dobidugi/snow-effect/README.md

 # snoweffect

+Jquery simple snow effect code

-Under "body" tag import "div" tag and define id as "snow"
+you should under "body" tag import "div" tag and define id as "snow"